-is the BEST gold detector?"
+"What is the BEST GOLD METAL DETECTOR?"
 A common question.
 Here you can learn...

 First off, the best metal detector is the one you'll be able to use properly.
-Although it doesn't take a rocket scientist to operate a metal detector, in order to use one successfully, you should be absolutely sure you are going to buy it from a reputable dealer, who has a showroom to demontrate the products and does no shady deals in parking lots or parks.
-This is the only way to make sure you get the right machine for you and that you will have personal support whenever you need it.
+Although it doesn't take a rocket scientist to operate a metal detector, in order to use one successfully, you should be absolutely sure you are going to buy it from a reputable dealer who can help you with operating your detector under the conditions specific to your region.
+Ideally there will be a showroom to demonstrate the products and you should steer clear of anyone who offers to make you a great (but shady) deal in parking lot or a park.
+This is the only way to make sure you get the right machine for you and that you will have the personal support you'll want when you need it.

 Top VLF Gold Detectors

 Comments: Manual Ground Balance.
 Garrett Gold Scorpion continues the tradition of the Garrett Ground Hog circuit, so popular in the 1980s.
 Its 15 kHz circuit is quite sensitive on small match head size nuggets.